pguttmann/artifactory-user-plugins/deploy/remoteDownload/README.md

 <h1> remoteDownload User Plugin </h1>

-This plugin recieves a remote file URL and deploys the file into Artifactory.
+This plugin receives a remote file URL and deploys the file into Artifactory.

 <h2> Dependencies </h2>